druidalabs/havefunhub/README.md

+# Welcome

+This guide is oriented to developers who want to start integrating against our core API in our sandbox environment (testing env).

+We expose our core resources as RESTful API.
+All responses are serialised in JSON format.

+Generally spaking GET verbs dont require authentication.
+On the other hand, any POST, PUT or DELETE will require the request to be authenticated via JWT token.

 # Sign UP

-To start managing your Events, Places, Voucher and Tickets you need to [Create an account](https://havefunhub.com/tickets.html )
+To start managing your Events, Places, Tickets, Promotions and Vouchers you need to [Create an account](https://test.havefunhub.com/tickets.html )

-Then [Login to Console](https://organiser.havefunhub.com) to generate a token to use in your requests when needed.
+Then [Login to Console](https://test.organiser.havefunhub.com) to generate a token to use in your requests when needed.

 # Documentation
 Go to our [API Explorer](https://test.havefunhub.com/api-doc)

 Additional information about parameters [in this guide](https://docs.google.com/document/d/1IaTtZkc7Y9mAsOTxDUIZ0FlKQ-VBZX59RMI1nUAbOMI)

-Generally spaking most GET dont require authentication.
-On the other hand, any POST, PUT or DELETE will require the request to be authenticated via token.

 ### Events
 Replace {eventId} by your current id; for example 30, and {username} for your current username for example Gary.